dlu-ch/dlb/doc/ex_tool.rst

     tool.cache_dir_path  # (Path('build/out/Generated/'), Path('src/Implementation/'))

-Dependency classes are organized in an a hierarchy to their meaning to a :term:`tool` with the means of the following abstract classes:
+Dependency classes are organized in an a hierarchy according to their meaning to a :term:`tool` by the means of the following abstract classes:

 .. graphviz::